datacarpentry/sql-ecology-lesson/01-sql-basic-queries.md

 ## Sorting

 We can also sort the results of our queries by using `ORDER BY`.
-For simplicity, let’s go back to the species table and alphabetize it by taxa.
+For simplicity, let’s go back to the **species** table and alphabetize it by taxa.

+First, let's look at what's in the **species** table.
+It's a table of the species_id and the full genus, species and taxa information for each species_id.
+Having this in a separate table is nice, because we didn't need to include all this information in our main **surveys** table.

+    SELECT *
+    FROM species;

+Now let's order it by taxa.

     SELECT *
     FROM species